nelinory/WMC7-DishNetwork-Guide/README.md

 1. Perform a clean Windows 7 Home Edition Service Pack 1 install
 2. Install all drivers for all devices including the video card
 3. Perform full Windows Update until no new updates are found.
 This will require multiple restarts.
-4. Disable Windows Update Service, my reasons for it - dedicated dvr, not used as desktop, behind firewall do not want surprise patches that make it unstable (or reminders to upgrade to Windows 10).
+4. Disable **Windows Update Service**, my reasons for it - dedicated dvr, not used as desktop, behind firewall do not want surprise patches that make it unstable (or reminders to upgrade to Windows 10).

 >  **Note:** <br/> The order of steps 5/6/7/8 is very important.
-If you install Hauppauge Colossus 01414 PCI first and then Hauppauge WinTV-quadHD PCI it will mess up the Hauppauge Colossus 01414 PCI ability to switch channels on Dish thru the IrBlaster.
+If you install Hauppauge Colossus 01414 PCI first and then Hauppauge WinTV-quadHD PCI it will mess up the Hauppauge Colossus 01414 PCI ability to switch channels on Dish Network receiver thru the IrBlaster.

 5. Shutdown computer and install Hauppauge WinTV-quadHD PCI card, then power up - Windows 7 will not be able to find drivers for it.
 If you look in your device manager, you'll see the card is unrecognized.
 6. Install Hauppauge WinTV-quadHD PCI drivers from the link [above](#drivers-used).
-Ensure you see the correct card listed under Device Manager/Sound, video and game controllers.
+Ensure you see the correct card listed under "Device Manager/Sound, video and game controllers".
 There should be two entries:
 ```
 - Hauppauge WinTV-quadHD (Model 1651xx-1, Dual ATSC/QAM, IR)
 - Hauppauge WinTV-quadHD (Model 1651xx-2, Dual ATSC/QAM)
 ```
 7. Shutdown computer and install Hauppauge Colossus 01414 PCI card, power up - Windows 7 will not be able to find drivers for it.
 If you look in your device manager, you'll see the card is unrecognized.
 8. Install Hauppauge Colossus 01414 PCI Windows 7 driver drivers from the link [above](#drivers-used).
-Ensure you see the correct card listed under Device Manager/Sound, video and game controllers.
+Ensure you see the correct card listed under "Device Manager/Sound, video and game controllers".
 There should be two entries:
 ```
 - Colossus Capture Device
 - Colossus Encoder Device